wren-lang/wren/doc/site/values.markdown

 ## Strings

-Strings are chunks of text.
+Strings are chunks of text stored as UTF-8.
+Their class is `String`.
 String literals are surrounded in double quotes:

     :::dart
     "hi there"

-A couple of escape characters are supported:
+A handful of escape characters are supported:

     :::dart
-    "\n" // Newline.
     "\"" // A double quote character.
     "\\" // A backslash.

-Their class is `String`.
+    "\a" // Alarm beep.
+(Who uses this?)
+    "\b" // Backspace.
+    "\f" // Formfeed.
+    "\n" // Newline.
+    "\r" // Carriage return.
+    "\t" // Tab.
+    "\v" // Vertical tab.

+A `\u` followed by four hex digits can be used to specify a Unicode code point.

 ## Ranges

-A range is a little object that represents a consecutive range of numbers.
+A range is a little object that represents a consecutive range of integers.
 They don't have their own dedicated literal syntax.
-Instead, the number class implements `..` and `...` operators to create them:
+Instead, the number class implements the `..` and `...` [operators](expressions.html#operators) to create
+them:

     :::dart
     3..8

-This creates a range from three two eight, including eight itself.
+This creates a range from three to eight, including eight itself.
 If you want a half-inclusive range, use `...`:

     :::dart
     4...6

 This creates a range from four to six *not* including six itself.
-Ranges are commonly used for [looping](looping.html) over a sequences of numbers, but are useful in other places too.
-You can pass them to a [list](lists.html)'s subscript operator to return a subset of the list, for example:
+Ranges are commonly used for [iterating](control-flow.html#for-statements) over a sequences of numbers, but are useful in other places too.
+You can pass them to a [list](lists.html)'s subscript operator to return a subset of the list, for
+example:

     :::dart
     var list = ["a", "b", "c", "d", "e"]